prplfoundation/prplMesh/CONTRIBUTING.md

 The workflow is explained in detail below.
 In summary, it consists of these steps.

 1. Create a branch
-2. Create a draft pull request
+2. Create a "WIP" (work in progress) merge request.
+This means that the MR title starts with "WIP:", and is treated specially by gitlab (for instance, by preventing it from getting merged while in "WIP" state)
 3. Make the changes, commit with amend and rebase
 4. Push regularly
-5. Clean up the commits, push, and set pull request to "Ready for review"
+5. Clean up the commits, push, and move the MR out of "WIP" state
 6. Review starts - reviewer "Requests changes"
 7. Author addresses review comments in additional fixup commits.
    * If no more fixes are needed
-     * Author rebases with `git rebase -i --autosquash master` to clean up the pull request.
+     * Author rebases with `git rebase -i --autosquash master` to clean up the merge request.
    * If more fixes are needed (suggested by reviewers or by the author himself)
      * Author does rebase-force-push to squash fixup commits and asks for a followup review (this makes the next review iterations simpler)

 8. Review is approved by maintainers.
-9. Use `git rebase -i --autosquash master` to clean up the pull request.
+9. Use `git rebase -i --autosquash master` to clean up the branch of the merge request.
 10. If everything is ready, add the "ready for merge" label.
-11. The pull request will be merged automatically when CI succeeds.
+11. The merge request will be merged automatically when CI succeeds.

 Start by creating a branch.
 We give branches a name following `<type>/<subject>`.
 Types are `feature` for feature development, `bugfix` for fixing bugs from the issues list, `hotfix` for small fixes without an issue, and `dev/<user>` for personal development branches that are not meant for merging.
 Both `bugfix` and `feature` branches should have a JIRA identifier in their branch name (e.g. feature/PPM-204-implement-dynamic-steering)

-This branch is immediately pushed, and a draft pull request is created for it.
+This branch is immediately pushed, and a "WIP" (Work in progress) merge request is created for it.
-The pull request can be created with the [`hub`](https://github.com/github/hub) tool: `hub pull-request -d`.
+This can be done in a number of ways: when using `git push` on the CLI, you will get a link to create a MR; alternatively, you can create a merge request from the gitlab UI, or [add options to git push](https://docs.gitlab.com/ee/user/project/push_options.html#push-options-for-merge-requests) to instruct gitlab to automatically create a MR for it.
-This draft pull request signals the others that someone is working on this feature/bugfix.
+This WIP merge request signals the others that someone is working on this feature/bugfix.
 It allows others to see what you're doing before it is completed, and to give early feedback and suggestions.
-For such a draft pull request, it is not yet necessary that the commits are nicely split up.
+For such a WIP, it is not yet necessary that the commits are nicely split up.

 Continue developing the code.
 Push your work regularly.
 You can make separate commits, or amend a single commit, or rebase and sort it into different commits, at your option.
 Every time you push, CI will run on the code and you will be informed of any issues with it.
-Also, even if the pull request is still draft, maintainers may start giving comments on it.
+Also, even if the merge request is still WIP, maintainers may start giving comments on it.
 The purpose of these comments is to make sure your work is aligned with expectations.
 It avoids that after a lot of work, you are asked to still make major changes.

 Once your feature is ready, use `git rebase -i` to organise it in clean commits and add a proper commit message to every commit, including a Signed-off-by.
-Force-push the branch and change the pull request state from "Draft" to "Ready for review".
+Force-push the branch and take the merge request out of "WIP" state.
 Other contributors will start reviewing your change and make suggestions for improvements.
 The review has the following goals: